aspnet/SignalR/specs/HubProtocol.md

     }
 }

-[return: StreamToClient] // This is a made-up attribute that is used to indicate to the .NET Binder that it should stream results public IEnumerable<int> StreamFailure(int x, int y)
+[return: Streamed] // This is a made-up attribute that is used to indicate to the .NET Binder that it should stream results public IEnumerable<int> StreamFailure(int count)
 {
     for(var i = 0; i < count; i++)
     {